sytnikovzp/eslint-plugin-mui-sx-order/README.md

 ## 🔥 Why not just use Prettier?

 Prettier is great for formatting, but it doesn’t understand the logical groups of MUI sx properties.
-This plugin enforces a best-practice order:
+This ESLint rule enforces a best-practice order (optimized for MUI System `sx`):

 1. **Positioning**: `position`, `top`, `right`, `zIndex`, and others.
 2. **Display & Layout**: `display`, `boxSizing`, `visibility`, and others.